In this guide, I will be covering 12 simple tips that are applicable to almost any industry you are involved in.

 A story ends when the storyteller wants it to end.

-Keep telling your story with the world, everyone has a story, but not everyone knows how to tell it.
+Keep telling your story to the world, everyone has a story, but not everyone knows how to tell it.

 It’s about being authentic to yourself and sharing that with the world in order to improve their lives in some way.